r0667002/Tibs-ThermAlarm/README.md

 mode: single
 hide_entity: true
 ```
-Now the current temperature will be replaced everytime your alarm is pending or arming by a timer that counts until the alarm is armed or triggered.
+Now the current temperature will be replaced when your alarm is pending or arming by a timer showing how much time is left until arm or trigger.
 Cancelling the action will also cancel the timer and shows the temperature again on the display.

 ## Tibs Thermostat
 If you just want to use the thermostat without the alarm panel, an stl file is included without the keypad cutout.